martin12333/marti-onedrive/AI/chat-with-people-about-ai--selected--public.f8.md

 .......

-(I merely wanted a very very rough estimate, when could an artificial neural net be comparable to a human brain)
+(I merely wanted a very very rough estimate, when...

-(and I want something like Egan:Diaspora ... the artificial brains ... to be possible in reality )